Paul-Jarvis/plumeria_wd/README.txt

 In the makefile, you may need to modify lines 13-15, and 23-36 in the makefile depending on the compiler you are using.

 INSTALLATION INSTRUCTIONS:
-<p>After cloning the repository to your local computer, unzip the repository, compile the program, and try running it using the following  commands (or equivalents for your OS).
-Comments explaning these command are listed to the right, and start with a hashtag (#)<br>
+After cloning the repository to your local computer, unzip the repository, compile the program, and try running it using the following  commands (or equivalents for your OS).
+Comments explaning these command are listed to the right, and start with a hashtag (#)
     unzip plumeria_wd                       #unzips the zipped file<br>
     cd plumeria_wd                          #changes directories to the new directory of unzipped files<br>
     [edit plumeria_wd/makefile]             #Edit makefile to ensure that it is using the appropriate compiler<br>
     make                                    #compiles the program<br>
     ./plumeria_wd input/default.inp         #runs the program using the default input values stored in the file input/default.inp.<br>
-</p?

 After the test run, the output file "output/default_params_out.txt" should be identical to the file of the same name in the example_output directory.